raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step05.md

 ### Other autonomous robots

 Another use for autonomous robots is on production lines in factories.

-### Discussion

 What sensors would they use?
 Which tasks do they perform?

 From your own experience, or by doing some research, answer the question above and post your thoughts in the comments section.